-My role is to support the Patient Safety Collaborative at the Oxford Academic Health Science Network (AHSN).
-I carry out research to improve the safety of patients across the different workstreams, from mental health to sepsis to acute kidney injury.
+In my role supporting the Patient Safety Collaborative at the Oxford Academic Health Science Network (AHSN), I carry out research to improve patient safety across a range of different clinical environments from mental health to acute illnesses such as sepsis.

 Recently we published findings on the safety in mental health clinical programme: a quality improvement project to reduce rates of failure to return from leave in acute psychiatric wards.
 In the sepsis workstream, I have been working on a measurement strategy for sepsis improvement programmes.
 More recently I began working with the maternity workstream to publish their project on reducing the incidence of retained swabs by improving communication at handover and transfer.
 As part of the Acute Kidney Injury (AKI) workstream, I am working on a paper with local clinicians to evaluate the impact of hospital-wide AKI alerts and care bundles.